Miwok: Sports

-Miwok people played mixed-gender games on a 110 yard playing field called poscoi a we'a.
-A unique game was played with young men and women.
-Similarly to soccer, the object was to put an elk hide ball through the goalpost.
-The girls were allowed to do anything, including kicking the ball and picking it up and running with it.
-The boys were only allowed to use their feet, but if a girl was holding it he could pick her up and carry her towards his goal.
+Miwok people played mixed-gender games, with both men and women in each team, on a 110 yard playing field called poscoi a we'a.
+Similarly to soccer, the object of the game was to kick or carry an elk hide ball to the opposing team's goalpost, but the rules varied by gender.
+Women could handle the ball in any way they chose, using any part of their bodies to control it, including kicking the ball or picking it up and running with it.
+In contrast, men were only allowed to kick the ball.
+However, a man could pick up a woman who was holding the ball and run to the goal with her.

 Population

-In 1770, there were an estimated 500 Lake Miwok, 1,500 Coast Miwok, and 9,000 Plains and Sierra Miwok, totaling about 11,000 people, according to historian Alfred L. Kroeber, although this may be a serious undercount; for example, he did not identify the Bay Miwok.
-The 1910 Census reported only 671 Miwok total, and the 1930 Census, 491.
+In 1770, there were an estimated 500 Lake Miwok, 1,500 Coast Miwok, and 9,000 Plains and Sierra Miwok, totaling about 11,000 people, according to historian Alfred L. Kroeber, although this may be an undercount; for example, he did not identify the Bay Miwok.

+History professors from California estimate the Miwok population was at least 25,000 people in 1769.

+The 1910 Census reported a total of 671 Miwok, while the 1930 Census noted 491.
 See history of each Miwok group for more information.
-Today there are about 3,500 Miwok in total.
+By the 2000 Census, the total number of Miwok had risen to approximately 3,500.

 Influences on popular culture

 The Star Wars films feature a fictional species of forest-dwelling creatures known as Ewoks, who are ostensibly named after the Miwok.

-The Miwok people are encountered in Kim Stanley Robinson's book, The Years of Rice and Salt.
-In an alternate history scenario depicted in the book they are the first group of Native Americans encountered by the first Chinese to discover the continent.
+The Miwok people are encountered in Kim Stanley Robinson's book The Years of Rice and Salt.
+In an alternate history scenario depicted in the book, they are the first group of Native Americans encountered by the first Chinese to discover the continent.

+Miwok culture is also mentioned in the 2025 Netflix series "Untamed".